-(Palei et al. 2016), 20 mammals over 916 trap-nights in 65 camera trap stations in Kuldiha wildlife sanctuary (Debata and Swain 2018), and 19 mammals over 2049 trap-nights in 60, camera trap stations in Hadgarh wildlife sanctuary, Odisha, India (Palei et al. 2022).
-18 mammals over 750 trap night; in 25 camera trap station in Northern Reserve Forest, Athmallik Forest Division (Palei et al. 2024); 25 mammals over 6329 trap night in 165 camera trap station in Badrama Wildlife Sanctuary (Palei et al., 2022); 27 mammals over 3150 trap night in 123 camera trap station in Debrigarh wildlife sanctuary (Palei et al., 2023); 27 mammals over 3134 trap night in 81 camera trap station in Sundargarh Forest Division (Palei et al., 2023); 29 mammals over 2850 trap night in 122 camera trap station in Nayagarh Forest Division (Sarangi et al., 2024); 25 mammals over 3214 trap night in 53 camera trap station in Keonjhar Forest Division (Dhanraj et al., 2025).
-Here 24 mammals over 4500 trap night in 180 camera trap station in Khalasuni wildlife sanctuary were reported.
+19 mammals over 2049 trap-nights in 60 camera trap stations in Hadgarh wildlife sanctuary, Odisha, India (Palei et al. 2022).
+18 mammals over 750 trap night; in 25 camera trap stations in Northern Reserve Forest, Athmallik Forest Division (Palei et al. 2024); 25 mammals over 6329 trap night in 165 camera trap station in Badrama Wildlife Sanctuary (Palei et al., 2022); 27 mammals over 3150 trap night in 123 camera trap station in Debrigarh wildlife sanctuary (Palei et al., 2023); 27 mammals over 3134 trap night in 81 camera trap station in Sundargarh Forest Division (Palei et al., 2023); 29 mammals over 2850 trap night in 122 camera trap station in Nayagarh Forest Division (Sarangi et al., 2024); 25 mammals over 3214 trap night in 53 camera trap station in Keonjhar Forest Division (Dhanraj et al., 2025).
+Here 24 mammals over 4500 trap nights in 180 camera trap stations in Khalasuni wildlife sanctuary were reported.

-The study confirmed that out of the 24 mammalian species recorded during the camera trap survey, carnivore species were the most common at each study site followed by herbivores.
+The study confirmed that among the 24 mammalian species recorded during the camera trap survey, carnivore species were the most common at each study site followed by herbivores.
 Sambar was the most frequently detected species.
-The species is considered common in India because of adaptability nature (Menon, 2014).
+The species is considered common in India because of its adaptabe nature (Menon, 2014).
 The elephant is a large-bodied herbivore that occurs throughout the sanctuary.
-Other species like gaurs, sambars, Mouse deer Moschiola indica, northern muntjaks and wild boars are widely distributed in the entire Khalasuni Wildlife sanctuary.
+Other species like gaurs, sambars, mouse deer, northern muntjaks and wild boars are widely distributed in the entire Khalasuni Wildlife sanctuary.
 The Indian grey wolf is confined to the sanctuary and photo captured in one location whereas the golden jackal shows patchy distribution, and is not recorded in the southern part of the sanctuary, though it is occasionally seen in the central and the northern part of the sanctuary.
-As per camera trap record there is no photo capture of (chitals Axis axis), in the sanctuary.
-The common palm civet (Paradoxurus hermaphroditus), the small Indian civet (Viverricula indica), the grey mongoose (Herpestes edwardsii) are widely distributed in the sanctuary, while the ruddy mongoose (Herpestes smithii) is confined to the limited area of the sanctuary.
-The sight records of the jungle cats (Felis chaus), and rusty spotted cats (Prionailurus rubiginosus) are available from limited area of the sanctuary.
+As per camera trap records there is no photo capture of chitals (Axis axis), in the sanctuary.
+The common palm civet (Paradoxurus hermaphroditus), the small Indian civet (Viverricula indica), the grey mongoose (Herpestes edwardsii) are widely distributed in the sanctuary, while the ruddy mongoose (Herpestes smithii) is confined to a limited area of the sanctuary.
+The sight records of jungle cats (Felis chaus), and rusty spotted cats (Prionailurus rubiginosus) are available from limited area of the sanctuary.
 The honey badger (Mellivora capensis) is known only from a few locations of the sanctuary.
 Sloth bear was the second most detected species may be due to their high population size contrary to other studies (Palei et al. 2016; Debata and Swain 2018; Palei et al. 2022).
-Indian Gaur is common in our study area and has the high detection rate, contrary to other studies conducted in nearby localities (Palei et al., 2016; Debata and Swain 2018; Palei et al., 2018, 2023; Palei et al., 2019) Odisha, India.
+Indian gaur is common in the study area and has the high detection rate, contrary to other studies conducted in nearby localities

+(Palei et al., 2016; Debata and Swain 2018; Palei et al., 2018, 2023; Palei et al., 2019) Odisha, India.
 Two individuals of Indian grey wolf were recorded during the survey offering the first photographic evidence of the Indian grey wolf outside protected areas of Odisha.
 This record increases knowledge on the distribution of the species.
 More extensive surveys are needed to understand the distribution and population dynamics of Indian grey wolf in the area.
 We provide photographic evidence of Indian grey wolves and highlight the importance of Odisha forest for species conservation.
-Photographic evidences of Indian grey wolf (Canis lupus pallipes).
-The species was considered rare in the state of Odisha (Debata and Palei 2020).
 This survey provides crucial evidence to inform and support conservation efforts within the Khalasuni wildlife sanctuary and neighbouring regions.
 To improve species detection, we recommend that future camera trapping campaigns cover a broader elevational range and a wider variety of microhabitats.
 In addition, evaluating livestock depredation by leopards and developing compensation strategies for herders are essential steps towards the long-term conservation of this species.
 Finally, we urge that the area's protection status be upgraded.